s60sc/ESP32-CAM_MJPEG2SD/README.md

 * Delete or ftp upload and delete oldest folder when card free space is running out.
 * Automatically ftp upload new recordings on motion detection

-Help info text on each control
+Remote debugging via telnet on camera ip and port 443 Help info text on each control
-Check if file exists on upload a folder and ignore it.
+Check if file exists on "upload a folder" and ignore it.
 Incremental  upload Fixed save / restore camera settings on boot
 Added delete or ftp upload on card full
 Fixed compiling without OneWire library